matus-barta/personal-web/blogposts/open-rmm.md

 ---
-title: Concept and development of Open-RMM
+title: Concepts and development of Open-RMM
-date: '2023-04-01'
+date: '2023-04-05'
-excerpt:
+excerpt: 'Description of Open RMM project and the concepts behind it.'
 img: /media/blog/open-rmm/code.png
 img_transparent: false
 ---